jamesboyd2008/phase-0/week-1/reflections.md

 -help  In bash, this tells you potentially useful stuff.
 You can type “help ” plus a command to learn about a command.

 #1.3 Forking and Cloning Reflection

+* If you were going to write instructions for a new person on how to create a new repo, fork a repo, and clone a repo, what would they be?
+Why would you fork a repository as opposed to create a new one?
+To create a new repo in GitHub, click a button with a "+" on it near the top right corner of your home screen.
+Then, create a name, choose who you want looking at it (usually public), maybe a license, and any other options you see fit.

+To fork a repo, find the repo you want to fork in GitHub.
+Ensure you are not forking something in your own profile by checking the name of the repository near the top left corner of the screen.
+Lastly, click the fork button near the top right corner of the screen.

+To clone a repo, copy the URL from your repository you forked from someplace else.
+In your terminal, navigate to the directory you want to contain the repo, then type "git clone " and paste the URL.
+Press enter, and voila.

+* What struggles did you have setting up git and GitHub?
+What did you learn in the process?
+I posses only a rudimentary, surface level understanding of git and GitHub.
+To understand the complete depth of all things internet is a life-long pursuit.
+Knowing what I need to know is the struggle.
+I learned how to fork, clone, and create a repository from GitHub.